This Greek yogurt bowl is an easy and healthy breakfast idea! It can also be eaten as a snack or as a light meal.

 Here's some ideas on more healthy add in's:

-- 1 tbsp ground flax seeds - adds healthy fats and omega 3's
+- 1 tablespoon ground flax seeds - adds healthy fats and omega 3's

 - ¼ cup of canned pumpkin puree: this adds a great source of Vitamin A

-- 1 tbsp chia seeds- adds healthy fats
+- 1 tablespoon chia seeds- adds healthy fats

-- 1 tbsp chopped walnuts or pecans - adds healthy fats
+- 1 tablespoon chopped walnuts or pecans - adds healthy fats

 More Healthy Breakfast Recipes